Deep Graph Anomaly Detection: A Survey and New Perspectives: Research Opportunities

-\textbf{Foundation Models for GAD.} Leveraging foundation models for downstream tasks has been emerging as one effective direction to empower the sample-efficient performance in the downstream tasks, including graph-related tasks \cite{xia2024opengraph, sun2023all,liu2023towards, tang2024higpt}, owing to their superior generalization ability.
+\textbf{Foundation Models for GAD.} Leveraging foundation models (FMs) for downstream tasks has been emerging as one effective direction to empower the sample-efficient performance in the downstream tasks, including graph-related tasks \cite{xia2024opengraph, sun2023all,liu2023towards, tang2024higpt}, owing to their superior generalization ability.
 Two main directions for the GAD task involve the training of graph foundation models (GFMs) for GAD and the exploitation of large language models (LLMs) for GAD.
-There have been a number of successful tuning of foundation models for anomaly detection on image data \cite{zhu2024toward,zhou2023anomalyclip,jeong2023winclip} and video data \cite{wu2024vadclip,wu2024weakly,wu2024open,sato2023prompt} via proper prompt crafting, prompt learning, or in-context learning.
-Similar approaches may be explored for GAD, such as the in-context learning-based GAD method in \cite{liu2024arc} inspiring from \cite{zhu2024toward}.
-This new paradigm is plausible for GAD in several aspects, such as zero/few-shot detection on target graph data, inductive GAD (most existing GAD methods take the transductive approach), and interpretable GAD with text description.
+There have been a number of successful tuning of FMs for anomaly detection on image data \cite{zhu2024toward,zhou2023anomalyclip,jeong2023winclip} and video data \cite{wu2024vadclip,wu2024weakly,wu2024open,sato2023prompt} via proper prompt crafting, prompt learning, or in-context learning.
+Similar approaches may be explored for GAD.
+For example, inspired by \cite{zhu2024toward}, an in-context residual learning-based method is explored for few-shot GAD \cite{liu2024arc}; general abnormality/normality graph patterns and prompts are learned for zero/few-shot cross-dataset GAD in \cite{niu2024zero,qiao2025anomalygfm}.
+This new paradigm is plausible for GAD in several aspects, such as zero/few-shot detection on target graph data, inductive GAD, and interpretable GAD with text description.